NataliaEde/Classification-Problem-of-Bank-s-Telemarketing-Campaign/README.md

  'model__n_estimators': 900} <br />

 * Training_Accuracy: 0.99 <br />
-* Test_Accuracy: 0.94<br />
+* Test_Accuracy: 0.87<br />
-* Precision: 0.936<br />
+* Precision: 0.9876<br />
-* Recall: 0.92<br />
+* Recall: 0.87<br />
-* F1_Score: 0.92<br />
+* F1_Score: 0.87<br />

 ### Conclusions:

 In this project,we implemented data analysis and predictive classified models to predict term deposit subscriptions at a Portuguese bank institution.
-With the accuracy of 93% using Random Forest, the following business recommendations are:
+With the F1 score of 87% using Random Forest Classifier, the following business recommendations are:

 Pay close attention to socioeconomic data:
 * 3 Month Euribor rate - The Euribor rate is based on the average interest rates at which Eurozone banks lend funds to other banks.
 Ramp up the campaign when rates are high.
 A prospect is more likely to invest in a term deposit knowing that they will receive a high interest rate.